dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 [!code-csharp[Find the main declaration](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/HelloSyntaxTree/Program.cs#6 "Find the main declaration")]

 The method declaration node contains all the syntactic information about the method.
-Add the following code to display the return type of the `Main` method, the number and types of the arguments, and the body text of the method:
+Let's display the return type of the `Main` method, the number and types of the arguments, and the body text of the method.
+Add the following code:

 [!code-csharp[Examine the syntax of the main method](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/HelloSyntaxTree/Program.cs#7 "Display information about the main method")]